Homemade Brownie Sundaes

 - In a large bowl, beat eggs and sugar on low speed until combined.
 Beat on medium-high until thickened and lemon-colored, about 12 minutes.
 Beat in vanilla and chocolate mixture.
 Fold in flour and salt just until blended (batter will be thick).
 Fold in walnuts if desired.

-- Transfer to two greased 13-in. x 9-in. baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to two greased 13x9-in. baking pans.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on wire racks for 15 minutes.